 The campus aims to ensure the mitigation of land, water and air pollution, provide energy-efficient and environment friendly movement of people and goods; optimise productive and ecologically diverse usage of open spaces; augment the use of both local and reusable or recyclable materials; and safeguard the wellbeing, convenience and efficiency of its inhabitants.

 IIHS will also seek to ensure that the community of workers that constructs its buildings are fairly paid and well-housed, and that work practices followed comply with prescribed guidelines and regulations.

-IIHS BANGALORE CITY CAMPUS, SADASHIVANAGAR
+IIHS, BENGALURU CITY CAMPUS, SADASHIVANAGAR

-IIHS currently functions out of a 21,000 sq ft City Campus spanning four floors and an expansive terrace with a roof garden that serves as an ideal open learning environment.
+IIHS currently functions out of a 21,000 sq. ft City Campus spanning four floors and an expansive terrace with a roof garden that serves as an ideal open learning environment.